 Locust swarms are not biblical fantasy.
 Today the United Nations_ Food and Agriculture division maintains a Locust watch website that provides weekly updates on potential swarms in northern Africa and the Middle East.
 Locusts have long been, and continue to be, a powerful and feared force of Nature.

 Unlike fire and brimstone, locusts are something that can be observed and studied.
 What triggers a swam?
 We know that the desert locust, Schistocerca gregaria, is the one of 10 species that swarm and cause massive crop damage.
 Schistocerca gregaria are in the insect Order Orthoptera, along with crickets and katydids.
 Orthoptern members make sound known as stridulation by vigorously rubbing their wings, making for a noisy cloud of devastation.
-They only weigh 0.05_0.07 ounces and are less than 2.5 inches long but can consume their own body weight in vegetation per day.
+They only weigh 0.05_0.07 ounces and are less than 2.5 inches long (wouldn’t the metric system fit better to a science related dissertation, especially if you talk about tons later?) but can consume their own body weight in vegetation per day.
 One swarm of the infamous, and now curiously extinct, Rocky Mountain locust contained 12.2 trillion insects.
 Its estimated total weight was 27.5 million tons.
 The swarm covered almost 200 square miles (2/3 the size of Manhattan), and could travel 60 miles in a day.
 A locust swarm is truly a modern biblical plague.

 Figure 1.1: The Solitary and Gregarious forms of Schistocerca gregaria The two phenotypic forms of Schistocerca gregaria appear very different.
 The solitary form is green and generally larger, while its gregarious form is more brightly colored, smaller, and swarms in vast numbers.
 Photo from Wikicommons.